 Use a Robo-Advisor

 Thanks to the Internet, investing is easier than ever before.
-For example, you can supplement your investment portfolio by using an online robo-investment advisor — and one of the most popular websites to use for this is Betterment.
+For example, you can supplement your investment portfolio by using an online robo-investment advisor — and there are many popular investment websites to do for this.
 Best of all, you can start investing your money in a matter of hours.
 Simply create an account, set your goals, deposit your money, and Betterment does the rest for you.
 The website then automatically invests your money based on your goals and distributes the money into different investments for your stated risk preference.

 The Bottom Line …